mld-njupt/mld-njupt/README.md

 ### Hi there 👋

-hi, i'm mld-njupt, a student of njupt
+hi, i'm mld, a student of njupt

 **languages and tools:**